McLargo/vault-lecture/README.md

 Security is a key aspect to consider in any application.
 Usually, as you develop any application, you can find there is sensitive information to use (secret) which cannot be exposed to the public (ej.
 API keys, database credentials, etc).
+Any leak of this information can have serious consequences.

 [Vault](https://github.com/hashicorp/vault) is a tool to securely store your secrets.
 It provides an interface to store and access secrets, with access